 - This transitioned into a sketch that started on the premise that the show was pranking Rob Reiner and hiding the fact that his wife, Penny Marshall, was there.
 She then comes out and then they never reference the prank at all and just go into a sketch about a faux pas runway show.
 One of the runway models was wearing a squirrel mask which actually would be fashionable these days.

-- There was fake commercial for an Acupuncture Voodoo Doctor that would perform acupuncture on voodoo dolls to cure your ailments.
+- There was followed by a fake commercial for an Acupuncture Voodoo Doctor that would perform acupuncture on voodoo dolls to cure your ailments.
 The video starts with characters performing leisure time activities as the voodoo acupuncture was being done.
 I was tripping out because before they explained I thought this was some kind of virtual reality reference that was way ahead of its time.

 - Andy Kaufman came out and sang Pop Goes the Weasel.
 Where I was a little bummed that his performance of Mighty Mouse did strike a nostalgic chord because of how overplayed it's been, this bit hit the spot.

 - There was a funny concept of a sketch called Dangerous but Inept, which was a fake interview show with guest Squeaky Fromme.

 - They had a fake commercial for a taste test that compared $0.89 “expensive” can of tuna to a $0.40 can of cat food where the woman chose the cat food and was disgusted by the reveal.

 - Then The Lockers dance troop came out, and they all danced like Rerun for about five minutes.

 - The news was pretty good this time.
 Though they started with a Ford is dumb joke, they also fit in a couple story where they satired actual events and didn't JUST make fun of individuals.
 Chevy Chase had one joke about Reagan about how he was campaigning against abortion and marijuana.
 That's what I wanted to see, just how much things are still the same only more extreme over time.